How 360 Record Deals Work in the Music Industry

-In exchange for getting a bigger cut from the artists they represent, the labels say they will commit to promoting the artist for a longer period of time and will actively try and develop new opportunities for them.
-In essence, the label will function as a pseudo-manager and look after the artist's entire career rather than only focusing on selling records.
+Labels say that they'll commit to promoting the band or the artist for a longer period of time in exchange for a bigger cut from the artists they represent.
+They'll actively try to develop new opportunities for them.
+The label will function as a pseudo-manager and look after the artist's entire career, rather than focusing solely on selling records.

-Similar to traditional recording agreements, the 360 deal allows the label to acquire the copyrights in the artist’s recordings and options for multiple albums.
-In addition, the 360 deal agreement also includes the traditional deal agreements where producer royalties, net sales, foreign sales, reductions for packaging, budget records and "new technology" are all deducted from the artist's royalties.
+Similar to traditional recording agreements, the 360 deal allows the label to acquire the copyrights of the artist’s recordings and options for multiple albums.
+The 360 deal agreement also includes the traditional deal agreements where producer royalties, net sales, foreign sales, reductions for packaging, budget records, and "new technology" are all deducted from the artist's royalties.

-Under traditional deals, artists would be paid a small royalty by the record label, which was even smaller after all the deductions were made for producing an album or track.
-Unless the artist's album was a major commercial success, no recording royalties were expected for the artist.
-Instead, profits from publishing, merchandise, touring, endorsements, and other sources of revenue all belonged to the artists.
+Artists would be paid a small royalty by the record label under a traditional deal, which was even smaller after all these deductions for producing an album or track were made.
+No recording royalties were expected for an artist unless the album was a major commercial success, but profits from publishing, merchandise, touring, endorsements, and other sources of revenue all belonged solely to the artists.

 The Controversy Around 360 Deals

-360 deals are controversial for a lot of reasons.
-First of all, they're often seen as a cynical money grab by labels that are facing dwindling sales and high overhead.
-The charge is that labels have survived a long time without these kinds of deals, so it would seem that they're suffering from a failure to manage their businesses and react appropriately to the changing industry — asking the bands to foot the bill hardly seems fair.
+These deals are controversial for a lot of reasons.
+They're seen as a cynical money grab by labels that are facing dwindling sales and high overheads.
+Labels survived for a long time without these kinds of deals, so it would seem that they're suffering from a failure to manage their businesses in a changing industry.
+Asking the bands to foot the bill for this hardly seems fair.

-Other people object to the whole "band branding" notion that makes 360 deals so potentially profitable for labels.
-A great example is the all-female burlesque-group-turned-successful-music-group, The Pussycat Dolls.
-The expansion and branding for the group was a huge success by music business veteran Jimmy Iovine as executive producer, alongside Antin and A&M Records president Ron Fair — but where exactly did the quality of the music fit into the big picture?
+Others object to the whole "band branding" notion that makes 360 deals so potentially profitable for labels.
+An example is the all-female burlesque-group-turned-music-group, The Pussycat Dolls.
+The expansion and branding of the group by music business veteran Jimmy Iovine and A&M Records president Ron Fair was a huge success, but the quality of the music didn't necessarily fit into the big picture.

-Record labels counter that these kinds of 360 deals let them sign different kinds of artists because they don't have to be so focused on recouping their investment from album sales.
-They can stop chasing the instant number one and work with an artist for the long haul because they don't need to rely on big sales figures alone to make signing the artist profitable.
-Controversial or not, 360 deals are becoming increasingly common in major label contracts.
+Record labels counter that 360 deals let them sign different kinds of artists because they don't have to be so focused on recouping their investments from album sales.
+They can stop chasing the instant number one and work with an artist for the long haul.
+They don't have to rely on big sales figures alone to make signing the artist profitable.